lalit127/Plant_Disease_Detection/README.md

 You Can also add or Create Other Models such as recognize Objects , recognize Colors etc.
 Its Just a Sample of How to Detect any Plant Disease Using Machine Learning

-to Train or Create Model from Teachable Machine.
+Create Model from Teachable Machine.

 Replace /assets File from Your Indeividula Models.